-Authorities and forms may be:
+Written Authorities and forms may be:

-- transmitted using voice communication and recorded in writing in accordance with Rule 2007 Network Communications; or - · sent electronically.
+- transmitted using voice communication and recorded in writing in accordance with Rule 2007 Network Communications; or - sent electronically.

-All Cancelled and Fulfilled Written Authorities and forms must be retained for at least 3 months and forwarded to the Approved Operations Delegate if requested.
+All Cancelled and Fulfilled endorsed Authorities and forms must be forwarded to the Network Rail Operations Manager and retained for at least 3 months.